 Figure 1.
-Scheme of the foraging visit – the total time spent by focal bird at the feeders area with at last one feeding event.
-Time-points crucial for the data analysis denoted with black circles and labelled with letters to denote particular events, being components of the foraging visit: a) onset of the foraging visit (appearance in the feeder area, usually hovering in front of the feeder); b) and d) onsets of consecutive feeding events (i.e. inserting the bill into the flower-hole of the feeder; c) end of the feeding event (i.e. removal of the bill from the flower-hole of the feeder); e) end of the foraging visit (i.e. the end of the very last feeding event during the foraging visit).
-Multiple feedings intervals were possible (1-26, mean: 4.9).
+Scheme of the foraging visit – the total time spent by focal bird at the feeders area with at least one feeding event.
+Time-points crucial for the data analysis denoted with black circles and labelled with letters to denote particular events, being components of the foraging visit: a) onset of the foraging visit (appearance in the feeder area, usually hovering in front of the feeder); b), d) and f) onsets of consecutive feeding events (i.e. inserting the bill into the flower-hole of the feeder; c) and e) end of the respective feeding events (i.e. removal of the bill from the flower-hole of the feeder); g) end of the foraging visit (i.e. the end of the very last feeding event during the foraging visit).
+Multiple feedings intervals are possible (1-26, mean: 4.9).

-The experiment session consisted of two consecutive phases performed on the same day, in the low (first phase, control) and high threat contexts (second phase, experimental).
-During the whole experiment birds were allowed to forage on the nectar spontaneously and their behaviour was recorded by a commercial camera (continuous recording mode; model: Fujifilm HS30); camera set up on a tripod in a distance of ca 10 m from the feeders (zoomed on the feeders area).
-During the second phase, we glued a dead bullet ant (Paraponera clavata; found dead in the forest) to each of the three feeders, to simulate a threat.
-Although the ant is not a predator of hummingbirds, presence of large insects on flowers often scares various hummingbird species (e.g. Carr and Golinski 2020), including Long-billed Hermits (MAS., pers. obs, SOM videos 1 and 2).
-Importantly, attached bullet ants did not completely scare birds off, allowing the quantification of their foraging behaviour in these circumstances.
+The experiment session consisted of two consecutive phases performed on the same day, in the low (first phase, control) and high risk contexts (second phase, experimental).
+Birds were allowed to forage on the nectar spontaneously and their behavior was recorded by a commercial camera (continuous recording mode; model: Fujifilm HS30); camera set up on a tripod in a distance of ca 10 m from the feeders (zoomed on the feeders area).
+During the second phase, we glued a dead bullet ant (Paraponera clavata; found dead in the forest) to each of the three feeders (at 2 cm from the flower-hole) to simulate a threat.
+Although the ant is not a predator of hummingbirds, presence of large insects on flowers often scares various hummingbird species (e.g. Carr and Golinski 2020), including Long-billed Hermits (MAS., pers. obs, Supplementary Online Materials: videos 1 and 2).
+Importantly, attached bullet ants did not completely scare birds off, allowing the quantification of their foraging behavior in these circumstances.
 Hence attaching the bullet ant to the feeders was expected to resemble situations of increased risk of being injured while still exploiting the feeding resource.

 We performed three complete experiment sessions (with two phases) and two incomplete sessions (with control phase only, due to weather conditions), all within two weeks (with 2-3 days between sessions).
-The two complete (two phases) and two incomplete sessions (control phase only) were conducted in the mornings when the foraging activity peak occurs (Stiles & Wolf, 1979), and only a single complete experiment session was performed during an afternoon, when the activity is lower.
-Since the time of the day, which we considered in the present study, did not affect foraging effiency considerably (generalizd mixed effect model: foraging efficiency ~ hour (fixed effect; numeric) + birdID (random effect); estimate: -0.009 ± SE 0.005, t = -1.74, df = 137.97, P = 0.08), we did not consider it in further analyses.
-Besides, since the whole experiment session was completed within relatively short window of time (up to three hours), we belive that potential day effect should not bias comparsions of the control and experimental phases.
+The two complete (two phases) and two incomplete sessions (control phase only) were conducted in the mornings when the foraging activity peak occurs (Stiles & Wolf, 1979), and only a single complete experiment session was performed in the afternoon, when the activity is lower.
+Since the time of the day, which we considered in the present study, did not affect foraging efficiency considerably (generalized mixed effect model: foraging efficiency ~ hour (fixed effect; numeric) + birdID (random effect); estimate: -0.009 ± SE 0.005, t = -1.74, df = 137.97, P = 0.08), we did not consider it in further analyses.
+Furthermore, since the entire experiment session was completed within a relatively short window of time (up to three hours), and both phases were completed during the same time window we don’t expect time to bias comparisons of the control and experimental phases.